parkertimmins/sigmod23ann/issues.md

 - [ ] measure full time for actuall program, and add build estimate by substracting value from listed on page
 - [ ] use random subspace, perhaps of dim 20 to do partitioning, random offset multiple of 4 so works with distance 128 easily
 - [ ] can group and process be in single thread? problem is updating priority queues become threaded
-- [ ] try doubling again! also make sure to check low values as
+- [x] try doubling again! also make sure to check low values as

+- [ ] tbb parallelization for processing loop
+- [ ] inspect parallelization in 32cpu machine